Methods: Measuring Health

 Standardized mortality rates

 Standardization uses either a direct or an indirect method (the calculations are shown in the Nerd’s Corner box below).
 The direct approach provides more information but requires more data.
 Direct standardization is expressed as an age-standardized rate: x number of deaths per y number of individuals.
-For instance, the 2010 the crude death rate from injuries in Alberta, calculated by simply dividing the number of deaths from injury by the total population, was 49 per 100,000.
+For instance, in 2010 the crude death rate from injuries in Alberta, calculated by simply dividing the number of deaths from injury by the total population, was 49 per 100,000.
 This figure is useful in estimating need for services.
 But to highlight the possible impact of injuries in the oil sector, a comparison to other provinces without an oil sector is necessary, and this must be standardized because they will have different age-structures.
 It is important to understand that this standardized figure is artificial and can only be used in making comparisons across time or place.
 Standardized rates may be compared in both absolute and relative terms: as a simple difference between populations or as a ratio of two standardized rates.

 Dr. Rao meets the SMRs